 ABOUT

-H₂ERǴ is a research-based jewellery brand which investigates the potential and beauty of regenerative & ecological futures.
-Through both crafting jewellery and research projects, H₂ERǴ explores a new precious material culture which draws from biotechnology, history, craft and science.
+H₂ERǴ is a research-based jewellery brand which investigates the beauty of regenerative & ecological futures.
+Through crafting jewellery and research projects, H₂ERǴ explores a new precious material culture which draws from biotechnology, history, craft and science.

-The studio is based in London and was created by Karoline Healy who has a background in materials research & circular design.
-The brand aims to use jewellery to propose radical innovations which suggest alternatives to exploitative material extraction by collaborating with material scientists, biologists, craftspeople and nature.
+The studio is based in London and was created by Karoline Healy, who has a background in materials research.
+Her ongoing project, Future Metals, aims to use jewellery to propose regenerative alternatives to exploitative metal extraction by collaborating with waste, metallurgy, biologists, craftspeople and nature.

 MATERIALS & MANUFACTURING